 Early Origins of the Critendent family

 The surname Critendent was first found in West Kent at Crittenden.
 While this is the generally accepted origin of the name one source claims the family originally "came from Criddon, formerly Critendone (Cridela's hill), in Shropshire."

 Early History of the Critendent family

-Another 198 words (14 lines of text) covering the years 148 and 1481 are included under the topic Early Critendent History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Critendent research.
+Another 77 words (6 lines of text) covering the years 148 and 1481 are included under the topic Early Critendent History in all our PDF Extended History products and printed products wherever possible.

 Critendent Spelling Variations

 It is only in the last few hundred years that the English language has been standardized.
 For that reason, early Anglo-Saxon surnames like Critendent are characterized by many spelling variations.
 As the English language changed and incorporated elements of other European languages, even literate people changed the spelling of their names.
 Scribes and monks in the Middle Ages spelled names they sounded, so it is common to find several variations that refer to a single person.
 The variations of the name Critendent include: Crittenden, Cruttenden, Critenden, Crutenden and many more.